swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 ## Raising errors

-One of the most simple tools in the defensive programming toolkit is the `raise` keyword, which you can use to raise your own exceptions.
+One of the most commonly used tools in the defensive programming toolkit is the `raise` keyword, which can be used to trigger an error (otherwise known as "raising an exception").

 ~~~
 problem = True